Shockvaluemedia/directfanz-project/tests/CORE_FLOW_TESTING.md

-# DirectFanz Core User Flow Testing
+# DirectFanZProject Core User Flow Testing

-🎯 **Your app is LIVE and functional at https://www.directfanz.io**
+🎯 **Your app is LIVE and functional at https://www.directfanz-project.io**

 ## ✅ Current Status Verified
 - **Infrastructure**: All systems healthy